 RF: Awareness of disparities is critical because of the devastating mortality statistics for Black women:

-- Black women with breast cancer have a 71% higher risk of death than white women (JAMA Oncology, 2021).
+- Black women with breast cancer have a 71% higher risk of death than white women (adjusted for age and stage; J Natl Cancer Inst 2017)

 - Black women have a 39% higher recurrence rate than white women (Phase III TAILORx Trial).